geoadmin/mf-chsdi3/README.md

 To run against your private environment:
 `make test`

-To execute all tests, including _mapproxy_ and _varnish_ ones, which are deactivated by default:
+To execute all tests, including _wmts_ and _varnish_ ones, which are deactivated by default:
 `scripts/nose_run.sh -a`

 ## Download WMS image legends